 Jessica Bell (2005) – Since graduating from the University of Connecticut with a degree in Medical Technology, she has been working as a Clinical Laboratory Scientist at Quest Diagnostics and is also continuing her education.
 She received her MLS (Medical Laboratory Scientist) certification from the American Society for Clinical Pathology (ASCP).
 In addition, she started her own apparel company in 2013, “Always A Lady”.

-Peter Gonzalez (2005) – He enlisted in the U.S. Air Force, where he received multiple promotions and became one of its youngest sergeants.
+Peter Gonzalez (2005) – After enrolling at Southern Connecticut State University for a semester, he withdrew and enlisted in the U.S. Air Force, where he received multiple promotions and became one of its youngest Staff Sergeants.
 While in the Air Force, he obtained an Associate’s Degree in Avionics Systems.
-After his discharge from the Air Force, he enrolled in an engineering program at Florida International University and will be receiving his degree in Mechanical Engineering in December 2019 from the University of Central Florida.
+After his discharge from the Air Force, he enrolled in an engineering program at the University of Central Florida and will be receiving his degree in Mechanical Engineering in December 2019.
 After his educational benefits under the G.I.
 Bill were exhausted, we were delighted to reinstate his scholarship to help him complete his education.
-We are extremely proud of Peter and his 14 year pursuit of a college degree – he is truly making a difference.
+He recently accepted a job as a sales engineer at Envelop Group in their Validated Custom Solutions (VCS) division.
+We are extremely proud of Peter and his 14 year pursuit of a college degree – he is truly making a difference!

 Marisa Mango (2005) – Graduated from Southern Connecticut State University with a degree in Psychology and a concentration in Mental Health.
 Since graduating, she has been employed by NAFI CT (North American Family Institute Connecticut), where she received the employee of the year award for her group home and residential services.
 She has held several positions and was a Foster Parent Recruiter and Trainer for the organization.
-She plans to return to school for her Master’s in Psychology and is currently working as an assistant underwriter for Liberty Mutual.
+She is currently employed as an assistant underwriter for Liberty Mutual and working towards her Chartered Property Casualty Underwriter (CPCU) certification.

 David Bedard (2006) – Graduated from the University of Rhode Island (URI), where he was Student Body President and the President of Zeta Tau Fraternity.
-After an extended hiatus and with additional scholarship aid from the Deeley Foundation, he completed his degree in 2015 at URI in Political Science with a minor in Economics.
+He withdrew from college before completing his degree and after an extended hiatus and with additional scholarship aid from the Deeley Foundation, he completed his degree in 2015 at URI in Political Science with a minor in Economics.
 He relocated to New Hampshire and was working as a Pharmacy Tech at Lakes Region General Hospital while he took courses to obtain his teaching certification.
 David is now teaching mathematics at Franklin High School in New Hampshire and was recently named their head basketball coach.

 Maegen Blankenschen (2006) – Graduated from Southern Connecticut State University, where she spent a summer in The Washington Center’s Political Leadership Internship Program.
 Since graduation, she has held a variety of management jobs in the private and public sector and is currently the Workplace Development Supervisor at CORT Furniture.